UCI Anti-Cancer Challenge hits milestone in search for next breakthrough cancer treatments

 Orange, Calif. — The UCI Anti-Cancer Challenge is proud to announce the funding of a diverse range of innovative cancer research projects at the UCI Health Chao Family Comprehensive Cancer Center and its pediatric cancer affiliate, Children’s Hospital of Orange County (CHOC).

 Through the unwavering support of dedicated participants, donors and supporters who collectively raised more than $1 million in 2022, the UCI Anti-Cancer Challenge has awarded grants to 28 pilot projects and early phase clinical trials, reaching a remarkable milestone of 100 funded projects since 2017.
 These projects are poised to revolutionize the future of cancer diagnosis, treatment and cures.

 Furthermore, the Chao Family Comprehensive Cancer Center's designation as a National Cancer Institute (NCI)-designated comprehensive cancer center highlights its commitment to integrate world-class research, prevention and the most advanced diagnostics, treatment and rehabilitation programs to provide the best possible care for patients and their families.
-Dr. Richard Van Etten, director of the UCI Health Chao Family Comprehensive Cancer Center and founder of the UCI Anti-Cancer Challenge, attests to the remarkable outcomes achieved through the seed funding.
+Richard A. Van Etten, MD, PhD, director of the UCI Health Chao Family Comprehensive Cancer Center and founder of the UCI Anti-Cancer Challenge, attests to the remarkable outcomes achieved through the seed funding.

 “Since 2017, awardees have leveraged over $3.7 million in UCI Anti-Cancer Challenge grants to secure an additional $33.3 million in extramural funding.
 This substantial funding has provided researchers with the necessary resources to accelerate their progress, making significant strides in cancer research that will lead to improved therapies, treatments for cancer patients everywhere.”